An organic and neutral Easter tablescape that has just the right amount of special touches for a memorable Easter holiday meal.

 Today’s question is, “Can I create a tablescape that isn’t filled with pastels and bright colors that still says Easter”?
 My answer?
 Why, yes – yes, you absolutely can!

 My days of using everything pastel or brightly colored when creating a special Easter tablescape have gone by the wayside.
-Instead, I set a beautiful table using organic elements and neutral colors.
+Instead, I set a beautiful table using soft organic elements and neutral colors.
 Even though there isn’t a pastel in sight, the table still says “Easter” because of carefully curating what I added to the table.

 I was inspired by this cute polka dotted brown wrapping paper that I had been saving to use for just such a tablescape.
-It makes a great base to build the whole tablescape upon.
+It makes a great base to build the whole holiday tablescape upon.
 It’s simply centered on the table and secured with masking tape up under each end of the table.
 That was followed by layering a black and cream colored runner down the middle of the table.

 I contacted the company though and they informed me that there are more coming, but that they probably won’t arrive until July.
 Keep an eye on my Instagram stories because that’s where I’ll be letting you know that they’re back in stock along with a link for where to purchase.

 The lanterns are filled with a variety of organic and neutral elements.
 The secret to filling large lanterns like these is to use an odd number of pieces of varying heights and making sure there’s lots of texture.

 Since the length of the table was accentuated with the addition of a the wrapping paper and layered runner, the pair of lanterns alone weren’t quite enough for the centerpiece.
 Adding just a couple of cute accessories to each side of the lanterns extended the visual look of the centerpiece and helped it to fit the table better.
 One of those items is this little black and white bunny on wheels, that I scored at a vintage market several years ago.
 He’s one of my favorite finds ever!
 I’ve never seen another one quite like him.